cedagbo/portfolio/README.md

 ## Description

-Portfolio is a project encompassing a set of my work to provide evidence of my skills in the field.
-It shows my ability to present a collection of work to get it seen by employers.
+Portfolio is a project encompassing a set of work to provide evidence of skills in a given field.
+It shows a candidate's ability to present a collection of work to get it seen by employers.

 ## Table of contents
 <ul>